girlscript/winter-of-contributing/UI_UX/Design Thinking/Design Thinking.md

 #### Stage 2: Define

 After you understand the user's needs, describe an idea or view of the user that will be the basis of the product or application to be made.
-Here, identify What’s the ‘aha’ moment from the observations?
+Here, identify what’s the ‘aha’ moment from the observations?
 What’s the problem to be solved?
 This can be done by making a list of user needs and using knowledge about design to meet the user requirements.

 #### Stage 3: Ideate